Home Food Science Can You Eat Catfish? Top Edible Species and Nutrition Guide

 Looking at a catfish, I can understand why people would question whether you can eat them.
 They are not pretty.
 And, as I said, while all catfish are technically edible, they are not all good to eat.
 Some are downright foul.
 First of all, the catfish imported from Vietnam is not good to eat, and I’m not even questioning what type of catfish it is.

-But, the fact is there are hundreds of species of catfish!
-Only a relative handful are good to eat.
-Not all catfish are delicious, to say the least.
-We have many species in the South, which depending on who you ask, are considered bad eating.
+But there are hundreds of species of catfish!
+When people ask can you eat catfish, they should know that only a relative handful of the hundreds of species are actually good to eat.
+We have many species in the South, which, depending on who you ask, are considered bad eating.

 • blue cat